CORVUS047/randhyprpaper/README.md

 ## Installation:
 Copy the following commands into your terminal
+#### Note: use your package manager instead of pacman if you aren't using an arch based system!!!
 ```bash
 sudo pacman -S cmake ninja git gcc
 git clone https://github.com/CORVUS047/randhyprpaper.git